Rafael-Kauati/CSLP-projects/Projeto/Deliverable_5/README.md

 ```

 ## Code Components
-#### Frame Predicter, Golomb and BitStream
+#### Frame Predictor, Golomb and BitStream
-All these classes where imported from the previous deliverables, and the colomb classes where modified to work better with blocks of frames (blocks of numbers to encode/decode).
+All these classes where imported from the previous deliverables, and the Golomb classes where modified to work better with blocks of frames (blocks of numbers to encode/decode).

 #### HybridCodec
-This class is responsible of managing the Frame Predicter (for intra-frame coding) aswell as calculating and interacting with the Colomb classes to encode/decode the blocks and positions needed to implement the inter-frame coding.
+This class is responsible of managing the Frame Predictor (for intra-frame coding) as well as calculating and interacting with the Golomb classes to encode/decode the blocks and positions needed to implement the inter-frame coding.

 The HybridCodec's inter-frame coding takes into account the defined variables given by the user (block size, frequency, etc) and codes the frames based on the selected coding for each.